Meet the Staff

 Chandra is in charge of our data bank.
 She has earned diplomas in Software Applications and Computer Programming.
 She began her work in July 1991, assisting in the office and doing data entries into the computer.
 She also transfers our field data from Polonnaruwa into digital files and re-organizes the data with the latest software.
 She works with records of more than 4,000 individual macaque monkeys, keeping track of their birth-dates, fates and other relevant life-history information.
 In the last few years she has expanded her work to include records of about 1,000 individual gray and purple-faced langurs.
 Her husband is our resident photographer, Palitha Handunge from the University of Peradeniya.

-Administrative Assistant: Vatsala Wijekulasuriya
+Program Administrator: Vatsala Wijekulasuriya

 Vatsala is the friendly voice at the other end of the telephone when you call our project.
 She has several years of successful experience in the airlines industry where handling clients helped to hone her inter-personal skills.
 She is with the Primate Program since 2005 and she assists with the logistic arrangements for visitors.
 She had modernized our personnel and general management routines.
 Her additional skills with IT procedures are an asset for our record keeping, communications and financial accounting procedures.